Food Safety Modernization Act, Preventive Controls for Animal Food (FSMA)

 3301 SW 23rd St

 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Animal Food regulation (referred to as the Preventive Controls for Animal Food regulation) is intended to ensure safe manufacturing/processing, packing, and holding of food products for animal consumption in the United States.
 The regulation requires that certain activities be completed by a “preventive controls qualified individual”.
 This course, developed by FSPCA, is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a Preventive Controls Qualified Individual.

 Animal feed or feed ingredient manufactures, packers, distributors, and regulators seeking to be Preventive Controls Qualified Individuals.
 This individual will receive training beneficial for overseeing the design and implementation of a facility’s food safety plan.

-Successful completion of this training will merit a certificate acknowledged as complaint with FDA requirements.
-Completion requires participant to attend all sessions as listed on the schedule.
+Successful completion of this training will merit a certificate acknowledged as compliant with FDA requirements.
+Completion requires participants to attend all sessions as listed on the schedule.